Mr-strangerX11/Your-Queen/SETUP.md

 ## Troubleshooting

 ### Database Connection Issues
-- Verify PostgreSQL is running
+- Verify MongoDB is running (`mongo` or `mongosh` should connect)
-- Check database credentials in `.env`
+- Check `MONGODB_URI` in `.env`
+- For MongoDB Atlas, verify your connection string and network access settings
-- Ensure the database exists
+- Ensure your MongoDB user has proper permissions

 ### Port Already in Use
 - Backend: Change `PORT` in `backend/.env`